ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-65.md

 ### Message Example

-See [Bundle example](Bundle-2-7-BundleProvideDocument.html) for the Provide Document Bundle Request.
+See [Bundle example](Bundle-2-7-BundleProvideDocument.html) (and the corresponding [profile](StructureDefinition-ch-mhd-minimal-providebundle.html)) for the Provide Document Bundle Request.

 ### Security Consideration